 You should be able to access the course immediately once purchased.
 However, in some cases there may be a slight delay in the ability to access the course while PayPal transfers the information to this learning platform (this will not take away from your 48 hours to watch the webinar).
 If you cannot access the course within a few hours of purchasing, please email firstname.lastname@example.org and we will resolve the issue.

-Notice to IIC Members: If you are a current Member of The Intuitive Instructor Club you already have full access to this course.
+Notice to IIC Members: If you are a current Member of The Intuitive Instructor Club you already have full access to this course through the MEMBERS AREA or by CLICKING HERE.

 Join The Intuitive Instructor Club to save $ on educational hours and gain immediate access online learning that has been developed specifically for instructors in the EAAT industry.
-IIC Members get 2+ hours of new content each month AND immediate access to the current 30+ hours of videos, presentations, and lectures.
+IIC Members get NEW content each month AND immediate access to the current 150+ videos , presentations, and lectures in the IIC library!

 What will you learn?